 The dough is a little sticky once it’s all beaten together in your mixing bowl.
 It absolutely MUST be chilled.
 There is no way around this crucial step, so make sure you give yourself enough time in the kitchen.
 I chill my gingerbread men cookie dough overnight in the refrigerator but 3 hours is enough.
 It’s a long time, I know, but you want your cookie dough firm and manageable.
 You also want it to keep its shape when the cookies are baking– and you won’t get that unless you have chilled, solid dough.

 It’s easiest to wrap the dough in plastic wrap before chilling.
-I do this in thirds.
-What I mean is: scoop out 1/3 of the prepared cookie dough, plop it onto a long sheet of plastic wrap, wrap it up, and flatten it out into a disc.
-Repeat with the other 2/3 of dough so you have a total of three wrapped cookie dough discs.
-Then, chill.
+Scoop out 1/2 of the prepared cookie dough, plop it onto a long sheet of plastic wrap, wrap it up, and flatten it out into a disc.
+Repeat with the other 1/2 of dough.
+Then chill.
 See that photo above?
-That’s what you’re doing, but you’ll have three discs.
+That’s what you’re doing, but you’ll have 2 discs.
 Why are you doing this?
 It’s easier to roll out the chilled cookie dough when it is in a disc shape.
 Also, the cookie dough chills faster when there is less volume.
 And it’s just easier to work with smaller portions when rolling/shaping!

 After chilling, roll out the chilled cookie dough discs until about 1/4-inch thick.
 Don’t be afraid to flour your hands, rolling pin, work surface, and everything in the world.
 By that, I mean: the cookie dough can become sticky as you work.
 So, don’t be scared to add more flour to the work surface.